-Immediately prior to the Closing, Motion, Sponsor and Ambulnz entered into the A&R Sponsor Agreement, whereby the Sponsor agreed to, among other things, forfeit and defer certain amounts of the shares of Motion Class A Common Stock it holds in relation to the number of shares that holders of Motion Class A Common Stock sold in Motion's initial public offering sought redemption in connection with the consummation of Business Combination.
-Pursuant to the A&R Sponsor Agreement, at Closing, Sponsor forfeited 301,787 shares of Common Stock and deferred 162,965 shares of Common Stock, to be held pursuant to the terms of the Sponsor Escrow Agreement.
+Immediately prior to the Closing, Motion, Sponsor and Ambulnz entered into the A&R Sponsor Agreement, whereby the Sponsor agreed to, among other things, forfeit and defer certain amounts of the shares of Motion Class A Common Stock it held in relation to the number of shares that holders of Motion Class A Common Stock sold in the Initial Public Offering sought redemption in connection with the consummation of Business Combination.
+Pursuant to the A&R Sponsor Agreement, at Closing, Sponsor forfeited 301,787 shares of Common Stock and deferred the 162,965 Additional Earnout Shares, to be held pursuant to the terms of the Sponsor Escrow Agreement.